-Description A mid terraced ex local authority owned dwelling house.
-Accommodation Ground floor: entrance lobby, inner hall, living room, kitchen, rear lobby and 2 cupboards.
-First floor: landing, 2 bedrooms and a bathroom.
-Gross internal floor area (m2) 79 sq m.
-Neighbourhood and location The property is set within the residential area of Caol on the outskirts of the town of Fort William.
-Caol is predominantly a social housing area although the majority of adjoining properties are now in private ownership.
+Description A semi detached ex local authority owned dwelling house.
+Accommodation Ground floor: entrance porch, inner hall, living room, kitchen, bedroom (with ensuite) First floor: landing, 3 bedrooms and a bathroom.
+Gross internal floor area (m2) 105 sq m.
+Neighbourhood and location The property is set on the outskirts of the town of Fort William in the village of Caol.
+Adjoining properties are of a similar type.
 All essential services, amenities and transport links are nearby.
-Age Built around 1950.
+Age Built around 1948.
 Weather Overcast with outbreaks of rain.
 The preceding weather was similar.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate There is a shared masonry chimney stack at the party wall.
-The stack is rendered and topped in a concrete cope with clay pots.
-There are lead flashings with the main roof.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3 m ladder externally Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3 m ladder within the property If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so The roof is pitched and clad in a clay pantile.
-The ridge is in a clay tile.
-There are dormer windows to the rear with sloping roofs.
-Flashings are in lead.
-The valley to the front appears to be in copper.
-The roof space is accessed via a hatch to the hall ceiling.
-The roof is of joiner made construction with softwood sarking board.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate These is a masonry constructed chimney stack with rendered surfaces, concrete cope and clay pots.
+The junction with the main roof is weathered in lead.
+The chimney stack is shared with the adjoining property.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3 m ladder externally Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3 m ladder within the property If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so The roof is pitched and covered in a clay pantile.
+The ridge and hips are in a half round clay tile.
+There is a masonry dormer window to the front with pitched and tiled roofs.
+Flashings are in lead and copper.
+The roof space is accessed via a hatch to the landing ceiling.
+The roof is of joiner made construction with a softwood sarking board.
 The party wall is in brickwork.
-There is glass wool insulation between and over the ceiling joists.
-The roof space houses a cold water storage tank.
-We did not enter the roof space.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate Cast iron gutters and downpipes.
-There is a replacement section of plastic downpipe to the rear.
-Main walls Visually inspected with the aid of binoculars where appropriate Foundations and concealed parts were not exposed or inspected External walls are in cavity brickwork construction (2 walls with a narrow gap between).
-The outer brickwork wall is mainly finished in a wet dash render.
-The base course is in a painted brick.
-It would appear that cavity wall insulation has been inserted.
+There is glass wool insulation between the ceiling joists.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate Replacement upvc gutters and downpipes.
+Main walls Visually inspected with the aid of binoculars where appropriate Foundations and concealed parts were not exposed or inspected The external walls are in cavity brickwork construction (2 walls with a narrow gap between).
+The outer wall is finished in a traditional wet dash render.
+The base course brickwork is exposed.
 Internal surfaces are mainly in a plaster on the hard.
+Some walls have been drylined in plasterboard.